hkn-mu/confessions-helper/README.md

 ## Slack Setup

-1. [create a slack app](https://api.slack.com/quickstart), add it to your workspace, and [add an incoming webhook](https://api.slack.com/messaging/webhooks) pointing at your moderation channel. this link should fill in the `webhookurl` variable in the configuration.
+1. [Create a Slack App](https://api.slack.com/quickstart), add it to your workspace, and [add an Incoming Webhook](https://api.slack.com/messaging/webhooks) pointing at your moderation channel.
+This link should fill in the `webhookUrl` variable in the configuration.

 2. Right click on the public-facing confessions channel and copy a link to the channel.
 Paste it, and copy only the segment after the last `/`.
 This should be your `channelId`.